Workers’ Compensation Fund Board

 Mayor, City of Midland

-Maureen has more than five years of experience as a municipal official, and has served as mayor of Midland since 2009.
+Maureen has more than sixteen years’ experience as a municipal official, having served as mayor of Midland since 2009.
 She has been the Executive Director of The Reece Endeavor of Midland, a community program providing homes for individuals with special needs, since 1998.
 Maureen is also active in the Midland community, serving on various local and regional civic organizations.

 Executive Director & CEO, Michigan Municipal League